I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 The best area to stay in San Francisco and where to hang out are two entirely different conversations.
 I personally love hanging out in the neighborhoods on the outskirts: Castro, Cole’s Valley, Richmond, etc., but there aren’t very many accommodation options, here!

-Many of the best hotels and hostels are going to be downtown.
+Many of the best hotels, hostels, and bed and breakfast options in San Francisco are going to be found in downtown.
 Luckily, this means your pretty central and convenient.

 It’s easy to move between the different San Francisco areas using public transport once you get the hang of it, although many locals use Uber and Lyft.
 San Francisco isn’t an enormous city, however, and many major attractions are within walking distance of each other.